Yleisnero/tuw-masters-stuff/Advanced Software Engineering/ase_test-questions.md

 ### Explain dependency injection!
 Dependency Injection is a pattern, where the gluing of objects is separated from the implementation.
 Therefore all implementation is against the API.
 There is a central definition and container that creates and binds objects together.

-### Name possabilities and advantages of dependecy injection!
+### Name possibilities and advantages of dependency injection!
 - DI supports code reuse
 - It’s a very useful technique for testing, since it allows dependencies to be mocked or stubbed out (independently testing classes)
 - DI supports different bindings for different environments